SAP Articles

 1. Project Objectives

-• What will be different when this project is done?
+What will be different once the system is live?

 2. Scope Definition

-• Is data migration included?
-If so, from how many systems?
+Is data migration included?
+From how many systems?

 3. Exclusions